 - Twice-a-year, $50 statement credits for purchases from Saks Fifth Avenue

-- Up to $100 every four years for a TSA PreCheck, or every four and a half years for a Global Entry, application fee
+- Up to $100 every four years for a Global Entry application fee, or every four and a half years for TSA PreCheck.

 One thing to note: The rewards-earning system for this card is restrictive.
-You’ll earn five points for every $1 spent on flights booked directly with airlines or Amex Travel and for each $1 spent on prepaid hotels booked on amextravel.com.
+You’ll earn five points for every $1 spent on flights booked directly with airlines or Amex Travel on up to $500,000 spent per calendar year as of Jan.
+1, 2021, then one point per $1, and five points for each $1 spent on prepaid hotels booked on amextravel.com.
 You’ll also earn one point per $1 spent on purchases everywhere else.
 This is pretty inflexible compared to some other premium cards, so you should consider whether that’s something you’re willing to do.

-Like a lot of American Express cards, the Platinum Card® from American Express is a charge card, which means you must pay the balance in full every month.
+With the Platinum Card® from American Express, you must pay the balance in full every month.
 On the bright side, that means no interest payments for purchases!
 Unfortunately, that also means you can’t spread your payments out to make bigger purchases more manageable.